maple-labs/maple-docs/technical-resources/pools/pool-creation.md

 6. The Pool Delegate does not own a `Pool` already.
 7. The Pool Asset is a valid asset in `MapleGlobals`.
 8. The `WithdrawalManager` withdrawal window is shorter than the cycle duration for cyclical based withdrawal manager.
+9. The start time for the first cycle for the cyclical based withdrawal manager is in the future.
-9. The required pool cover can be transferred from the Pool Delegate to the `PoolDelegateCover`.
+10. The required pool cover can be transferred from the Pool Delegate to the `PoolDelegateCover`.

-# Pool Deployment with cyclical based Withdrawal Manager
+# Pool Deployment with cycle based Withdrawal Manager

 To deploy a Pool, `PoolDeployer` can be called with the following parameters: